sagarvarade/multitenant/README.md

 THIS IS SIMPLY A SPRING APPLLICATION WHICH CAN CONNECT WITH MULTIPLE SCHEMAS AT ONE TIME

 <b>This will work only with Mysql Databse <br>
+<b>This does not contain any Security related stuff ,above links can be expolered as per requirement <br>

 Pre requsites :